pvilas/fin_sanctions/README.md

 On other directory, download sqlite's [source code](https://www.sqlite.org/download.html).

-At this moment the latests version is 3.13.0, so download and unzip it, download the spellfix1 extension and compile it
+At this moment the latest version is 3.13.0, so download and unzip it, download the spellfix1 extension and compile it

 ```
 $ cd..